-What are the risk factors for melanoma skin cancer?
+Risk factors for melanoma skin cancer

 Ultraviolet (UV) light exposure

-A small number of dysplastic nevi may develop into melanomas.
-But most dysplastic nevi never become cancerous, and many melanomas seem to arise without a pre-existing dysplastic nevus.
+Dysplastic nevi often run in families.
+A small percentage of dysplastic nevi may develop into melanomas.
+But most dysplastic nevi never become cancer, and many melanomas seem to arise without a pre-existing dysplastic nevus.